kaidez/kaidez.com/_posts/2013-10-04-site-update-walk-through-2013.md

 Truthfully?
 I could have lived with the way WordPress did things with JavaScript and was just being anal-retentive.
 Still, I was anal-retentive and needed to move away from WordPress.

 ## ...Hello Jekyll &amp; Liquid
 If you're around GitHub enough, you've heard of [Jekyll][3], the blog-aware static site generator.
-[GitHub Pages][4] (which powers GitHub-hosted blogs) provides its underlying page structure, making overall site weight pretty light.
+[GitHub Pages][4] (which powers GitHub-hosted blogs) provides its underlying page structure.

 I've created HTML site templates that are applied to all the site content.
 These templates contained [Liquid markup][5], a pretty powerful templating language with some logic under its hood.
 All blog post pages are created in [Markdown][6].

 Whenever I run `jekyll build` from the command line, Jekyll compiles a static, production-ready copy of the site.
 The logic created by the HTML templates and Liquid markup generate content the way I want to.

-So static site content is generated in ways that were once only possible with some sort of back-end database doing the heavy lifting.
+So static site content is generated in ways that were once not possible unless some sort of back-end database did the heavy lifting.
 Some examples:

 * the Liquid logic displays posts on home page displays posts in a very specific way (more on this in a future blog post).
-* pagination for all the site content is created, which can be good for SEO.
+* a pagination structure is generated, which is good for SEO.
 * category-specific pages are generated.
 * an RSS/XML file is created.
 * a short list of related posts embeds itself on individual post pages.

-Ruby is a hard dependency for Jekyll and Liquid and this site does use a few Ruby-based plugins: one for generating an [XML Sitemap][7] and one used in conjunction with Lea Verou's excellent [Prism syntax highlighter plugin][8].
+Ruby is a hard dependency for both Jekyll and Liquid and this site does use a few Ruby-based plugins: one for generating an [XML Sitemap][7] for the search engines and one used in conjunction with [Lea Verou's][8] excellent [Prism syntax highlighter plugin][9].
 But the Jekyll/Liquid combination is really doing the work of prepping this site for deployment.

-The end result of all this is that kaidez.com is running without the overhead of SQL requests and PHP parsing, making things load really fast.
-Pages running ads and the Disqus commenting system load in slow (2 seconds or more is considered slow.
+The end result of all this is that kaidez.com is very light in terms of site weight.
+There are no SQL requests and script parsing going on behind the scenes, so things load really fast.
+Pages running ads and the Disqus commenting system slow things down in some spots, but overall site-load is still quite minimal.

-As happy as I am with Jekyll, walking away was from WordPress was not easy.
+As happy as I am with Jekyll, please note that walking away from WordPress was not easy.
 WordPress did a lot of work via its related plugins...work that I now have to do on my own.

 Also, Jekyll is geared towards the blogger that likes to write code and probably not a client solution.
 WordPress, Drupal, SiteCore and Joomla are still best of breed in these arena.

-Jekyll is definitely increasing in popularity: I'm guessing this is due to the fact that [Jekyll can create a site that can be hosted for free on GitHub][9].
-Also, Jekyll's attracting [lots of contributors][10] that are working together to make the platform better
+Jekyll is definitely increasing in popularity: I'm guessing this is due to the fact that [Jekyll can create a site that can be hosted for free on GitHub][10].
+Also, Jekyll's attracting [lots of contributors][11] that are working together to make the platform better

 But in all fairness there are other options in terms of static site generators.
-[Dave Rupert][11] put together [a short list of static site generators in the form of a GitHub Gist that was extended by commenters][12].
-And in the .NET realm, there's lots of community action around Pretzel...check out [Pretzel's Github repo][13] but surfing around its [Trello Board][14] is also a good idea.
+[Dave Rupert][12] put together [a short list of static site generators in the form of a GitHub Gist that was extended by commenters][13].
+And in the .NET realm, there's lots of community action around Pretzel...check out [Pretzel's Github repo][14] but surfing around its [Trello Board][15] is also a good idea.

 ## Mobile First